 We provide an extensive range of advice and assistance on all matters relating to mental health law.
-We work closely with our colleagues who specialise in Public Law and Health and Social Care Law.

 Our team of Mental Health lawyers are members of the Law Society Mental Health Panel.
 We cover the whole of the North East region and can visit clients in hospital at short notice.

 Please contact our Mental Health team to discuss your case in more detail on a no obligation basis.

 We can offer appointments at our Newcastle, Gateshead and Sunderland offices.
 We can also arrange to visit hospitals, care homes and prisons.

 - Representation at Mental Health Tribunals

 - Advising on Supervised Community Treatment